The Deliberate Leader

 The Deliberate Leader blog has been written to distil the insights I have uncovered in working with entrepreneurs and company owners throughout Ireland.
 The first insight is to dispel the myth that leaders are born, not made.
 The skills of leadership are like any skill-set, If you work at it correctly and diligently you can deliberately, step by step, become an effective leader.
 It takes time and patience, but, most of all, it requires a willingness to observe yourself in thought and action, with a view to actively learning how to improve your behaviours and capabilities.

 The second insight, is to be aware of the human’s obsession with certainty.
 This desire for certainty permeates multiple facets of our existence, from religious/spiritual beliefs, to personal wellbeing, to how to best manage our careers.
 Playing it safe, ensures survival but not excellence.
 Beware of certainty – certainty can lead to stagnation and a resistance to change; to preserving with the status quo.
 Uncertainty maintains the need to keep going; learning and acquiring new ideas and behaviours to successfully negotiate new challenges, which are coming at us constantly.

-The above diagram simplifies what you as Leader need to focus on:
+The bullet points below simplify what you as Leader need to focus on:

 - Become more Aware of Yourself

 - Develop and hone your Sense of Purpose; give it the space to grow – Trust yourself